-Sri Lanka lifts curfew in Colombo after protestors try to storm president’s home
+Sri Lanka lifts curfew imposed in Colombo after protestors tried to storm president’s home

 As the crisis worsened, authorities imposed 13-hour daily power cuts from Thursday due to shortage of fuel.
 The state electricity regulator extended Wednesday’s 10-hour power cut by another three hours.

-On Thursday, Senior Superintendent of Police Amal Edirimanne said the curfew has been been imposed in four police divisions of Colombo, reported Reuters.

-Protestors, seen wearing motorcycle helmets, dismantled a wall and even set a bus on fire on a road leading to Rajapaksa’s home in Colombo’s Mirihana.
+On Thursday, protestors seen wearing motorcycle helmets dismantled a wall and even set a bus on fire on a road leading to Rajapaksa’s home in Colombo’s Mirihana.
 It was not clear if the president was at his residence during the protest.

 The protestors were heard shouting “Go home Gota” and “Gota is a dictator”, referring to the president.